 Selected Study Results: Results published in AIDS (2012) showed that treatment with three cycles of aldesleukin given before a structured treatment interruption of ART in people with high CD4 counts and viral suppression allowed for a longer period off ART before the need for resuming ART, as compared to the control arm (no aldesleukin).10

 Study Names: (1) ESPRIT; NCT00004978 and (2) SILCAAT; NCT00013611Phase: 3

 Status: Both studies have been completed.

 Locations: ESPRIT - multiple countries, including the United States; SILCAAT - United States

-Purpose: The purpose of these studies was to evaluate whether aldesleukin plus ART could lower the risk of and death in participants with HIV.4,5,11
+Purpose: The purpose of these studies was to evaluate whether aldesleukin plus ART could lower the risk of opportunistic infection and death in participants with HIV.4,5,11

 Selected Study Results: Results of the ESPRIT and SILCAAT studies published in the New England Journal of Medicine (2009) showed that treatment with aldesleukin in combination with ART resulted in a substantial increase in CD4 counts, as compared with ART alone.
 However, the increase in CD4 counts seen with aldesleukin plus ART did not provide any clinical benefit in terms of lowering the risk of opportunistic disease and death.11